 Oscillatoria tends to colonize relatively early in disturbed or newly inundated zones, while colonization by Cladophora is reduced or occurs more slowly (McKinney et al. 1997).
-As Oscillatoria supports tenfold fewer invertebrates than Cladophora, the input of terrestrially derived carbon has become vital to support the aquatic food base organisms.
+As Oscillatoria supports ten-fold fewer invertebrates than Cladophora, the input of terrestrially derived carbon has become vital to support the aquatic food base organisms.
 However, the leaves of the common nonnative Tamarix ramosissima along the river are an inferior food source for macroinvertebrates due to their high tannin content and slower decomposition rate compared to leaves of native cottonwoods and willows (Bailey et al. 2001).

 Zooplankton is an important food resource for larval and juvenile native fish in the Colorado River system.
 The zooplankton found in regulated rivers is composed of both plankton derived from the reservoir (lentic species) and those derived from the streambed, backwaters, and tributaries of the river (lotic species) (Haury 1986).
-Lotic zooplankton and detritus are positively correlated with distance downriver from Glen Canyon Dam, increased discharge, and nearshore versus midchannel locations.
-Lentic zooplankton abundance also increases at higher discharges and in nearshore habitats, but is negatively correlated with distance downriver.
-It is possible that lentic zooplankton cannot survive and reproduce under the cold temperatures in the mainstem, although nearshore habitats provide a more stable environment than the mainstem, which may enhance rearing and development of lentic zooplankton (Benenati et al. 2001).
+Lotic zooplankton and detritus are positively correlated with distance downriver from Glen Canyon Dam, increased discharge, and near-shore versus mid-channel locations.
+Lentic zooplankton abundance also increases at higher discharges and in near-shore habitats but are negatively correlated with distance downriver.
+It is possible that lentic zooplankton cannot survive and reproduce under the cold temperatures in the mainstem, although near-shore habitats provide a more stable environment than the mainstem, which may enhance rearing and development of lentic zooplankton (Benenati et al. 2001).
 Copepods are the most abundant zooplankton species in the Colorado River (AZGFD 1996).
 The biomass, productivity, and abundance of zooplankton (cladocerans, copepods, and ostracods originating primarily from Lake Powell) are highest in the Glen Canyon reach and drop sharply downstream (Tables F-2 through F-4).